 There are organizations in Luang Prabang that are working hard to preserve the ethnic traditional handicrafts by employing local villagers.
 Ock Pop Tok is one such organization which helps Laotian women to earn income while educating them and teaching them weaving.

-“The institution’s brightly coloured textiles and designs are not just to be found in its shop, but also in its gardens, café, living crafts center and even in its little boutique resort.
-The concepts and applications at work here are a true example of how responsible practices and a focus on sustainability can be both luxurious and ethical, and it not only benefits a business financially, but contributes to people’s lives and conserves nature in the best way possible”.
+“The institution’s brightly coloured textiles and designs are not just to be found in its shop, but also in its gardens, café, living crafts centre and even in its little boutique resort.
+The concepts and applications at work here are a true example of how responsible practices and a focus on sustainability can be both luxurious and ethical, and it not only benefits a business financially but contributes to people’s lives and conserves nature in the best way possible”.
 Says Khiri Reach.

-6) Right sustainable development through education and capacity building of hospitality staff
+Sustainable development through education and capacity building of hospitality staff

 Most hotels in Luang Prabang are part of a CSR programme wherein the hotel staff participates in sustainability workshops conducted by GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH, a German development agency).
-The workshop helps hotels to formulate their environment policy and maintain data of water and electricity consumption and how to reduce it.
+The workshop helps hotels to formulate their environmental policy and maintain data of water and electricity consumption and how to reduce it.
 The programme capacity builds local community members in the hospitality sector.

-There are even english speaking and personal grooming classes conducted for the staff by individual hotels.
+There are even English speaking and personal grooming classes conducted for the staff by individual hotels.

-7) Waste Management in Luang Prabang
+Waste Management in Luang Prabang

 During my discussion with hotels and locals at the ‘Oh Luang Prabang you are simply Beautiful’ event, most of them said that waste was segregated into 2 major categories – food waste and recyclable waste.
 Most hotels have their own space for composting leftover food waste which is later used as fertilizer in their gardens.
-Plastic and other recyclables are sent to recycling agency.
+Plastic and other recyclables are sent to recycling agencies.

 Since hotels are part of ‘Refill my bottle’ initiative and use refillable shampoo and lotion bottles, the plastic waste generated is negligible.